GUIDE 2024

 Information Technology

 The must-have requirement for you to become a software documentation writer is to have programming and software development skills.
-This means, that even if you don’t have a software engineering degree or a programmer’s degree, but have the aforementioned skills, you can secure the technical writer’s seat.
+This means that even if you don’t have a software engineering degree or a programmer’s degree but have the aforementioned skills, you can secure the technical writer’s seat.

 Medicine

-Medical writing is done with a major focus on the consumer’s readability and comprehension of the written guide.
-The medical technical writing should have better readability so that it is easier for the consumer to follow the instructions and precautions.
-Although, having an MBBS degree is not a mandatory requirement but it is preferred along with prior knowledge of medication standards, warnings, and pharmaceutical precautions for a technical writer’s seat in this industry.
+Medical writing focuses on the consumer’s readability and comprehension of the written guide.
+Medical technical writing should be better readability so that it is easier for the consumer to follow the instructions and precautions.

 Manufacturing